COMMENTARY / Why ZIMS data changes what we know about species: A biodemographer’s perspective

 James R. Carey*, University of California, Davis

-‘To say the life history information now available from zoos and aquariums (i.e., from Species360) as potentially important is a description bordering on understatement.”
+‘To say the life history information now available from zoos and aquariums (i.e., from Species360) as potentially important is an understatement.”

 Having been immersed in all aspects of biological and human demography throughout my academic career ranging from data collection and methods development to cohort analysis and population modeling, for me to describe the life history information now available from zoos and aquariums (i.e., from Species360) as potentially important is a description bordering on understatement.
 The phylogenetic and taxonomic diversity, the numerical scale, the multi-decadal and (often) multi-generational record-keeping, and the biological, behavioral, epidemiological and biomedical details contained in the databases are bursting with demographic possibilities.

-Here are five reasons I believe the databases hold so much promise for science and policy-making in basic and applied ecology:
+5 Reasons ZIMS Impacts Research: Here are the five reasons I believe ZIMS (the Zoological Information Management System) holds so much promise for science and policy-making in basic and applied ecology:

 - Controlled conditions.
 Data derived from captive individuals in zoos and aquariums are based on life histories observed under controlled and protected (i.e., essentially laboratory) conditions.
 These data serve as baselines relative to similar (but largely confounded) information gathered on free-ranging populations.
 Datasets created from observations in the wild versus those from observations under controlled conditions are not mutually-exclusive but rather mutually-informing.